 Court reporters who are under the Leave Act, by being placed on a regular tour of duty, may not perform any private work during normal court hours, and shall not use the facilities of the court to perform any private work.
-If a reporter's transcripts are current (none over thirty days old) and is on annual leave or leave without pay, he or she may engage in private reporting during court hours, but may not use facilities of the court for such purpose.
+Time off from duty in a pay status authorized by law must be regarded as a part of the regular tour of duty (Comptroller General Decision B-78359 Sept.
+1, 1948).
+Therefore, court reporters may not take annual leave to engage in private reporting activities.
+If a reporter's transcripts are current (none over thirty days old) and the reporter is on leave without pay, he or she may engage in private reporting during court hours, but may not use facilities of the court for such purpose.
 Court reporters must make sure that they do not neglect their official reporting duties, particularly the preparation of transcript for cases on appeal, in order to engage in private reporting business ventures.
 Whenever there is a conflict between official and private reporting work, the court reporter must postpone private reporting work.